 In August, 2011, as a result of the Company's ongoing evaluation of its asset/liability position as well as its interest rate risk management, the Company determined it was appropriate to terminate its interest rate swap agreements which were accounted for as cash flow hedges.
 Generally Accepted Accounting Principles require that any accumulated other comprehensive income or loss on a terminated cash flow hedge must be amortized or accreted into earnings over the original hedging period.
-As a result of the termination of the swaps, accumulated other comprehensive losses of \$917,000 and \$1,077,000 are to be expensed on a straight-line basis over the hedging periods, which had contractual maturities in 2017 and 2018, respectively.
-Expenses related to the termination of the swaps amounted to \$53,407 and \$306,262 for 2018 and 2017, respectively, and were included in other operating expenses.
+As a result of the termination of the swaps, accumulated other comprehensive losses of \$1,077,000 are to be expensed on a straight-line basis over the hedging periods, which had contractual maturities in 2018 and 2019, respectively.
+Expenses related to the termination of the swaps amounted to \$53,407 for 2018 and were included in other operating expenses.
 As of December 31, 2018, no amount remained to be expensed.